Dev Gill

-Dev Singh Gill is an Indian actor and model known for his work in Telugu, Tamil and Kannada movies alongside Hindi and Punjabi movies.
+Devinder Singh Gill is an Indian actor and model who predominantly works in Telugu, Hindi, Punjabi, Kannada and Tamil films.

 Career

 Gill made his debut with film Shaheed-E-Azam (2002).
 In 2008, he acted in Telugu language film Krishnarjuna.
 In 2009 he appeared in Magadheera (2009), which received positive reviews from the critics upon its release.
 He played the villain in the Tamil movie Sura (2010.
 Gill played the role of an actor in Prema Kavali (2011).
-In 2013 he played the role of Pakistani athlete Abdul Khaliq in Bhaag Milkha Bhaag.
-In 2014 He worked in Rajinikanth starrer Lingaa (2014).
+In 2013, he played the role of Pakistani athlete Abdul Khaliq in Bhaag Milkha Bhaag.
+In 2014, he worked in Rajinikanth starrer Lingaa.
 He played a lead role in Punjabi language film Saadey CM Saab (2016).